stereokai/amok/readme.markdown

 ## Options
 ```
 -h, --host <HOST>
   specify the http host, default HOST is localhost.

 -p, --port <PORT>
   specify the http port, default PORT is 9966.

 -H, --debugger-host <HOST>
   specify the remote debugger host, default HOST is localhost.

 -P, --debugger-port <PORT>
   specify the remote debugger port, default PORT is 9222.

 --no-browser
-    disable remote debugger
+  disable browser spawning

 --no-bundler
-    disable remote debugger
+  disable bundling

 --no-debugger
   disable remote debugger
 ```

 Any extra arguments will be passed along with the invocation to BUNDLER.

 ## Environment Variables
 ```
 BROWSER
   When set to a executable, will be opened after the server has started.

 BUNDLER
   When set to an executable, will be used to bundle scripts.
 ```